Texas Tech University

 c.
 Students who wish to employ a tutor for payment should check with the department in which the class is offered in order to find acceptable tutors in that subject.

 d.
-Students are free to choose tutors as long as they are not enrolled in the tutor's classes.
+Students are free to employ tutors of their choice as long as they are not enrolled in the tutor’s classes.

 Operating Policies & Procedures